3.19 Recording Adverse Drug Reaction and Allergy Information in PharmaNet

 Removing adverse drug reaction information from PharmaNet

-If you (or a patient) identify inappropriate or incorrect information in the adverse drug reaction field, submit a Request to Inactivate Adverse Reaction/Clinical Condition on PharmaNet Profile (HLTH 5550) (PDF, 930KB).
+If you (or a client) identify inappropriate or incorrect information in the adverse drug reaction field, submit a Request to Inactivate Adverse Reaction/Clinical Condition in PharmaNet Profile (HLTH 5550) (PDF, 930KB).